Mr. Do's Castle: Reception

 In Japan, Game Machine listed Mr. Do's Castle on their October 1, 1983 issue as being the second most-successful new table arcade unit of the month.

 Gene Lewin of Play Meter magazine reviewed the arcade game, scoring it 9 out of 10.

 Legacy

-Mr. Do's Castle was followed up by, Mr. Do's Wild Ride and Do!
-Run Run.
-Both were released in 1984.
+Mr. Do's Castle was followed up by Mr. Do's Wild Ride and Do!
+Run Run, both released in 1984.